pybites/100DaysOfCode/035/readme.txt

 USE CASE:

-There are many use cases, especially at work where a hostname might change andy ou have to update a document etc.
+There are many use cases, especially at work where a hostname might change and you have to update a document etc.

 One other situation that came in handy recently was to remove all spaces in a string.
 This would be done by simply entering a SPACE when choosing what to replace then not entering anything at all at the replacement prompt.